Download the latest release

 export JOBLET_SERVER_ADDRESS='your-server-ip'

-# Generate certificates with embedded configuration
+# Execute certificate generation with embedded configuration

 sudo /usr/local/bin/certs_gen_embedded.sh